 There are situations in which re-entry bans may not be applied, for example if you were a victim of trafficking; or if your application to enter the UK is a family migration application under the immigration rules “Appendix FM”.

-If a re-entry ban is applied to you, and this would breach your human rights (for example, to be with family in the UK), you may be able to challenge it on human rights grounds.
+If a re-entry ban is applied to you, and this would breach your human rights, you may be able to challenge it on human rights grounds.

 After forced removal from the UK

-If you were forcibly removed from the UK, the Home Office will in most cases impose a ten year re-entry ban.
+If you were forcibly removed from the UK, the Home Office will in most cases impose a 10-year re-entry ban.

 After deportation from the UK